Monitoring silence in your Azure Service Bus Queues

 5) When the Quota on the Queue has exceeded

 When the queue already has messages that occupy its total size, sending any more messages to the queue is not possible.
 Any more attempts to send message to the queue will result in User error.
 Monitoring for User Error can check for queue availability in this scenario.

 You can monitor your queue for number of Server / User Errors that occurred over a period i.e. say every 15-minute window.

 Based on the above configuration, you will receive warning alert if the number of errors is less than 5 in the last 15 minutes and error alert when the errors are greater than 5.
-This way you can receive alerts when there are errors in your entities.
+This way you can receive alerts when there are errors in your resources.
 In this example, We used User Errors to explain the concept as We cannot create Server Errors.
 Server Errors can happen when there is a challenge at infrastructure.

 Refer Data Monitoring in product documentation for more details.